Sema Ragalai

-Sema Ragalai is a 2004 Tamil-language comedy film directed by Ramkumar.
+Sema Ragalai is a 2004 Indian Tamil-language film directed by Ramkumar.
 The film stars Sathyaraj and Devayani, with Kalabhavan Mani in a pivotal role.
-The film, which had musical score by Simam Kumar, was released in 2004.
+The film was released on 16 July 2004.

-Synopsis
+Plot

 Sathyaraj and Kalabhavan Mani are friends.
-Mani works in the Fire department and Sathyaraj aspires to go abroad.
+Mani works in the fire department and Sathyaraj aspires to go abroad.
 Sathyaraj, in a mix up, kidnaps Devayani.
 Devayani initially dislikes Sathyaraj for his persistent taunts.
 Later she develops a soft corner for Sathyaraj.
 Sathyaraj finally gets the opportunity to go abroad.
 Meantime, Mani loves Devayani.
-Climax is all about who'll get Devayani's hand.
+The climax concerns who will get Devayani's hand.